 To start tracking time:

-- Describe what you’re working on in the “What’s up” field
+- Describe what you’re working on in the What are you working on? field

 - Start the timer by clicking the blue play button

 - After you’re finished, click the red stop button and the time entry will be added to your list

 - You can add a project, task, tags, and billability status to the time entry when you edit it in the popup window

 You can also start the timer without the description, and then fill in the details later.

 Manual time entry #

 In addition to using the timer, you can also add time entries for past work manually: